aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-hyperlinks/_index.md

 	// Сhecks the hyperlink for "No Sound" if (!firstShape.HyperlinkClick.StopSoundOnClick && firstShape.HyperlinkClick.Sound == null)
 	{
-		// Sets the hyperlink playing sound
-		firstShape.HyperlinkClick.Sound = playSound;
+		// Sets the hyperlink that plays sound firstShape.HyperlinkClick.Sound = playSound;
 	}